affinda/affinda-python/docs/sync_operations.md

 **Arguments**:

-:keyword callable cls: A custom type or function that will be passed the direct response
 - `username` (`str`):
 - `id` (`int`): Default value is None.
 - `name` (`str`): Default value is None.
 - `email` (`str`): Default value is None.
 - `api_key` (`str`): Default value is None.
+- `cls` (`callable`): A custom type or function that will be passed the direct response

+**Raises**:

+- `None`: ~azure.core.exceptions.HttpResponseError

 **Returns**:

+`~affinda.models.PathsTop5ZkUsersPostResponses201ContentApplicationJsonSchema or
-`~affinda.models.PathsTop5ZkUsersPostResponses201ContentApplicationJsonSchema or`: PathsTop5ZkUsersPostResponses201ContentApplicationJsonSchema or RequestError, or the
+~affinda.models.RequestError`: PathsTop5ZkUsersPostResponses201ContentApplicationJsonSchema or RequestError, or the
+result of cls(response)